jagzmz/json-to-cypher/README.md

 ### 1. The Schema (`SchemaMapping`)

-The heart of GraphMapper is the schema.
+The heart of JSON-to-Cypher is the schema.
 It tells the mapper how to interpret your source data.

 ```typescript
 interface SchemaMapping {